Saturday, May 16, 2026

 Sophie nodded, her jaw tightening as she turned toward the house.
 “Bring the children inside, Peter.
 Keep them away from the parlor while we speak.
 Anne is restless, and Otto will only want to climb the man’s legs.”

-She walked toward the door, pausing to touch the rough bark of the apple tree by the well.
-A dwarf variety, planted when Thomas was born, still bearing sour fruit.
-She wondered if the new owners would bother to prune it, or if they'd see a twisted thing taking up space.
+She walked to the door and stopped to touch the apple tree by the well.
+They planted it when Thomas was born, and it still grew sour apples.
+She wondered if the new owners would take care of it or see it as something in the way.

-Inside, the room was bare of what had made it hers for ten years.
-The clock was gone, sold off, a pale rectangle on the paper where it hung.
-A man in a high collar sat at the kitchen table, spectacles on a nose that stayed red from winter.
-He represented the land agent, and he studied the rafters like a merchant, seeing price where she saw memory.
+Inside, the room was empty.
+The clock was gone, leaving a pale spot on the wall.
+A man in a high collar sat at the kitchen table.
+His nose was red from the cold.
+He was the land agent’s representative, and he looked around the room, thinking about what everything was worth.

 "It is a modest holding, Fru Petersen," the man said, his quill scratching on vellum.
 "The soil is tired.
 The north paddock drains poorly for high-yield grain.
 But the stones are sound, and the road is close."